bayjdm/klise/_posts/configure-ipsec-xauth-vpn-clients/2022-06-29-configure-ipsec-xauth-vpn-clients.md

 Notes : You should upgrade Libreswan to the latest version due to IKEv1 informational exchange packets not integrity checked (CVE-2019-10155)

-As a prerequisite to using this guide, and before continuing, you must make sure that you have successfully _set up your own IPsec VPN server_.
+As a prerequisite to using this guide, and before continuing, you must make sure that you have successfully <u>_set up your own IPsec VPN server_<u>.
 Following these steps allow you to configure your Android, iOS, MacOS, and Linux machine **using IPsec/XAuth ("Cisco IPsec").**